alpaddesai/VLSI_Design/README.md

-# Digital Iintegrated Cicuit VLSI Design
+# Digital Iintegrated Circuit VLSI Design

 Provides and overview of the Dgital IC VLSI Design project.